johny-c/pylmnn/README.rst

 solves the unconstrained optimisation problem and finds a linear transformation using L-BFGS as the backend optimizer.

-This package also uses Bayesian Optimization to find the optimal hyper-parameters for LMNN using the excellent
-`GPyOpt <http://github.com/SheffieldML/GPyOpt>`__ package.
+This package can also  find optimal hyper-parameters for LMNN via Bayesian Optimization using the excellent `GPyOpt <http://github.com/SheffieldML/GPyOpt>`__ package.

 Installation